Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Analysis framework

 The analysis in this paper unavoidably relies on the predictions given by MC simulations.
-First, we correct the LHCf measurements for the loss of multihit $\pizero$ events (Sec.~\ref{sec:correction}).
-The correction factors $f^\textrm{multihit}$ show a variation of less than $\SI{10}{\percent}$ among the hadronic interaction models.
-Second, for $\pPb$ collisions only, the contamination from UPC induced $\pizero$ events in the LHCf measurements is derived from MC simulations (Sec.~\ref{sec:mc_signal}).
-The comparison of the predicted $\pt$ and $\pz$ spectra of $\pizero$s between two UPC MC simulations, one using \textsc{dpmjet} 3.05 and the other one using \textsc{pythia} 6.428 for high-energy photon--proton interaction, show a difference of roughly 3--$\SI{20}{\percent}$.
-The above variations are accounted for as systematic uncertainties of the analysis due to MC simulations.
+First, we correct LHCf data for the loss of multi-hit $\pizero$ events (Sec.~\ref{sec:multipi0}).
+The correction factors $f^\textrm{multihit}$ show a systematic uncertainty of less than $\SI{10}{\percent}$ among the hadronic interaction models.
+Second, for $\pPb$ collisions only, the contamination from UPC induced $\pizero$ events in LHCf data is derived from MC simulations (Sec.~\ref{sec:mc_signal}).
+The comparison of the predicted $\pt$ and $\pz$ distributions of $\pizero$s between two UPC MC simulations, one using \textsc{dpmjet} 3.05 and the other one using \textsc{pythia} 6.428 for high-energy photon--proton interaction, show a systematic uncertainty of roughly 3--$\SI{20}{\percent}$.